Skip to content

 Role in relative clause?Subject (does action)Object (receives action)

-Another subject present?NO — pronoun IS subjectYES — someone else is subject
+Another subject present?NO — pronoun is subjectYES — someone else is subject

-Test questionWHO/WHAT does...?WHO/WHAT does someone see/have/etc.?
+Test questionWHO/What does...?WHO/What does someone see/have/etc.?

-Masc. exampleDer Mann, DER singt...Der Mann, DEN ich sehe...
+Masc. exampleDer Mann, der singt...Der Mann, den ich sehe...

-Fem. exampleDie Frau, DIE singt...Die Frau, DIE ich sehe...
+Fem. exampleDie Frau, die singt...Die Frau, die ich sehe...

-Neut. exampleDas Kind, DAS singt...Das Kind, DAS ich sehe...
+Neut. exampleDas Kind, das singt...Das Kind, das ich sehe...

 At a Party